TimeCrafters/TimeCraftersAnalyticalEngineCompanion/schema/SPEC.md

     "missed": [ // required, is an array of hashes
       {
-        "NAME": { // required, is a string. can be named whatever you want, preferrably written in snake case "points": 0, // required, is an integer "description": "Robot Failed to Balance on Stone", // required, is a string "precludes": { // optional hash, allows you to specify that if this is 'scored' then disable the ability score the precluded thing
+        "NAME": { // required, is a string. can be named whatever you want, preferrably written in snake case "SUBTYPE": {
+            "points": 0, // required, is an integer "description": "Robot Failed to Balance on Stone", // required, is a string "precludes": { // optional hash, allows you to specify that if this is 'scored' then disable the ability score the precluded thing
               "type": "scored", // required, if precludes is specified. is a string "subtype": "balance", // required, if precludes is specified. is a string "location": "", // required, if precludes is specified. is a string "count": 1 // required?, if precludes is specified. is a integer }
           }
         }
+      }
     ]
   },
-  "match_teleop": { // required, is a hash
+  "match_teleop": { // required, is a hash.
+Behaves the same as "match_autonomous"
     "scored": [ // required, is an array of hashes

     ],